-Australia performs well above OECD country averages for indicators of federal regulatory policy and governance (stakeholder engagement for developing regulations, regulatory impact assessments and ex-post evaluations).109 It ranks 5th out of 128 economies for regulatory quality110 and 13th out of 189 economies for ease of doing business.111 Australia also ranks highly in terms of the soundness of its banks, legal rights and corporate finance; it has one of the world's most efficient stock markets, and some of the strongest financial and banking regulatory framework as being overly prescriptive, it still compares favourably with international counterparts, and the small size of Australia's cash economy suggests that regulation is not overly burdensome.113
+Australia performs well above OECD country averages for indicators of federal regulatory policy and governance (stakeholder engagement for developing regulations, regulatory impact assessments and ex-post evaluations).
+It ranks 5th out of 128 economies for regulatory quality and 13th out of 189 economies for ease of doing business.
+Australia also ranks highly in terms of the soundness of its banks, legal rights and corporate finance; it has one of the world's most efficient stock markets, and some of the strongest financial and banking regulations and competition legislation.
+While some businesses might perceive Australia's regulatory framework as being overly prescriptive, it still compares favourably with international counterparts, and the small size of Australia's cash economy suggests that regulation is not overly burdensome.

-Government regulation and compliance are not seen as major barriers to innovation by Australian businesses (Figure 9).114 Instead, Australia's regulatory frameworks are generally seen as important (for instance, for consumer and environmental protection, and as assurance for exported products) and benign in terms of impacts on innovative capacity, with some specific exceptions that are discussed later in this ISR System Review.
+Government regulation and compliance are not seen as major barriers to innovation by Australian businesses (Figure 9).
+Instead, Australia's regulatory frameworks are generally seen as important (for instance, for consumer and environmental protection, and as assurance for exported products) and benign in terms of impacts on innovative capacity, with some specific exceptions that are discussed later in this ISR System Review.